Click Here for More Images from iStock- 15% off with coupon 15FREEIMAGES

 A group of Red Rock Crabs (Grapsus grapsus) on a rock on San Cristóbal Island.
 This crab is also known as the abuete negro and Sally Lightfoot.
 It is commonly seen along the shoreline of all of the Galapagos Islands.

-Grapsus adscensionis on the volcanic rocks in the coast, La Palma
+Grapsus adscensionis on the volcanic rocks underwater in the coast, La Palmaintertidal zone

 A Sally lightfoot crab (Grapsus grapsus) walks across rocks in the Galapagos Islands.
 Sally Lightfoot crabs are brightly-coloured coastal scavengers, found in the Galapagos Islands and across the western coast of South and Central America.